 Figure 34.
 Editable point vertices within a stream line.

 If you want to add additional stream lines by drawing them, click the Create Features icon on the Editor toolbar (Figure 35).
 Then, click on the line feature class at the bottom (Figure 36).
 Every mouse click will now add a new vertex to the line.
+Begin drawing the new streamline at the headwater and proceed to its confluence.
 Double click to complete a line.